-This article focuses on the evidence for birthing positions in the second stage of labor.
-The second stage of labor begins when the cervix is completely dilated (open) and ends with the birth of the baby.
-In research, the second stage is often divided into a passive phase, an active phase, and the actual birth of the baby—when the baby actually emerges (Roberts 2002).
-The passive waiting phase of the second stage of labor is a period of rest (sometimes called “laboring down”) when the baby rotates and descends toward the pelvic floor.
-The passive phase sometimes happens when the mother is fully dilated but waits for the urge to push.
-The passive phase does not occur in births where the care provider directs the mother to begin pushing efforts immediately upon reaching complete cervical dilation.
+- The passive phase of the second stage of labor is a period of rest or waiting (sometimes called “laboring down”), during which the baby rotates and descends toward the pelvic floor.
+The passive phase sometimes happens when you are fully dilated and you’re waiting for the urge to push.
+The passive phase does not occur if you begin pushing immediately after reaching complete cervical dilation.

 How could upright positions benefit normal labor and birth?

 Researchers believe that giving birth in an upright position is beneficial for several physiologic reasons.
 Physiologic refers to your body’s normal function.